QSFT/Doradus/doradus-tomcat/README.md

   Download and install Tomcat 7 from https://tomcat.apache.org/tomcat-7.0-doc/appdev/installation.html on your machine at directory which will be used as <TOMCAT_HOME> in this document

   Start Tomcat

+       Changed the port 80 to available port, for ex 8080
        Go to <TOMCAT_HOME>/bin and run $./catalina.sh run for Mac/Linux
        or $catalina run for Windows